derweisskrag/curly-fishstick/FinalProject.md

 1. Authorization
 2. Front-end & cross-platform app
 3. Back-end: server-side logic
-4. API: we can sell API endpoints for users to do something
+4. API for commercial user
+5. Integration with other technologies such as Spotify

 ## Resource management